 About our Courses and Certifications

-The Interpretive Guides Association offers a series of training courses and exams that certify Interpretive Guides have the skills and knowledge to effectively communicate our unique local natural and cultural heritage to visitors.
+The Interpretive Guides Association offers a series of training courses and exams that help individuals create the skills and knowledge to effectively communicate our unique local natural and cultural heritage to visitors while also keeping them safe when taking them outdoors.

 - hiking guides